By UPENDRA MAN SINGH and SHEIKH SAALIQ

 It was not immediately clear what caused the plane to crash.

 Last year, 22 people died when a plane crashed on a mountainside in Nepal.
-In 2016, a Tara Air Twin Otter flying from Pokhara to Kathmandu crashed after takeoff, killing all 23 people aboard.
+In 2018, a US-Bangla passenger plane from Bangladesh crashed on landing in Kathmandu, killing 49 of the 71 people aboard.

 Saaliq reported from New Delhi.